-More severe pulmonary embolism cases may result in shock, passing out, cardiac arrest, and death.
+More severe cases may result in shock, loss of consciousness, cardiac arrest, and death.

-- Electrocardiogram (EKG) - records the electrical activity of the heart
+- Electrocardiogram (EKG), to record the electrical activity of the heart

-- Arterial blood gas study - measures oxygen, carbon dioxide, and other gases in the blood
+- Arterial blood gas study, to measure oxygen, carbon dioxide, and other gases in the blood

-- Chest X-rays - generates a picture of the heart, lungs, and other internal organs
+- Chest X-rays, to generate a picture of the heart, lungs, and other internal organs

-- Pulmonary V/Q scan - two tests that analyze ventilation and structural properties of the lungs
+- Pulmonary V/Q scan, two tests that analyze the ventilation and structural properties of the lungs

-- Computerized tomography (CT) scan (with and without contrast) - visualizes abnormalities in the chest, brain, and other organs
+- Computerized tomography (CT) scan, which can reveal abnormalities in the chest, brain, and other organs

-- Ultrasound of the legs - high-frequency sound waves that measure blood flow velocity and changes in blood flow
+- Ultrasound of the legs, to measure the speed of blood flow velocity and any changes

-- d-Dimer test - blood test that can diagnose thrombosis
+- d-Dimer test, a blood test that can diagnose thrombosis

-- Pulmonary angiogram - visualizes blood clots in the lungs
+- Pulmonary angiogram, to reveal blood clots in the lungs

-- Magnetic resonance imaging (MRI) - uses magnetic waves to develop detailed pictures of internal structures
+- Magnetic resonance imaging (MRI), to obtain detailed pictures of internal structures

 Exercise is one of the best ways to prevent pulmonary embolism.

-Anticoagulant medications, such as heparin, enoxaparin, or warfarin are usually administered to help thin the blood and prevent further clotting.
+Anticoagulant medications, such as heparin, enoxaparin, or warfarin are usually given to help thin the blood and prevent further clotting.

-Clot-busting drugs called thrombolytics may also be administered, but they carry a high risk of excessive bleeding and are only normally used in the critically ill.
+Clot-busting drugs called thrombolytics may also be administered.
+However, but these carry a high risk of excessive bleeding.
 Thrombolytics include Activase, Retavase, and Eminase.

-Treatment typically requires taking medications regularly for an indefinite amount of time, usually for at least 3 months.
+The patient will normally have to take medications regularly for an indefinite amount of time, usually at least 3 months.

 Preventing pulmonary embolism